asiahoe/hylia/src/posts/toxicity.md

 ## Conclusion

 While this isn't the first time I've encountered this kind of behavior in the gaming world, it is astonishingly common in the *DBD* community.
 Whether I win or lose, if I happen to match with PC players, I am bound to be met with griefing, trolling, and derision.
 The only time any praise or a "gg" is uttered is when I am the losing party.
 While the reporting system seems robust by design, it's not clear when action is taken for repeat offenses, if at all.
-I can only imagine how horrid this game would be if all players, had access to the chat.
+I can only imagine how horrid this game would be if all players had access to the chat.
 As to why it's only available to PC players and not others, I haven't the foggiest idea.
-In a world where most people have access to Discord, Steam chat or, some other means of communication, the textarea does little but incite bullying and harrassment.
-While it won't stop stream sniping or angry tweets, my recommendation would be to remove it, so that we might review my match stats and progress in peace.
+In a world where most people have access to Discord, Steam chat or, some other means of communication, the textarea does little more than incite bullying and harassment.
+While it won't stop stream sniping or other undesirable retaliation from toxic players, my recommendation would be to disable it, so that we might review our match stats and progress in peace.